Start Printed Page 46838

 Blood Establishment Registration and Product Listing, Form FDA 2830—21 CFR Part 607 (OMB Control Number 0910-0052)—Extension

 Under section 510 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
-360), any person owning or operating an establishment that manufactures, prepares, propagates, compounds, or processes a drug or device must register with the Secretary of Health and Human Services, on or before December 31 of each year, his or her name, place of business, and all such establishments, and must submit, among other information, a listing of all drug or device products manufactured, prepared, propagated, compounded, or processed by him or her for commercial distribution.
+360), any person owning or operating an establishment that manufactures, prepares, propagates, compounds, or processes a drug or device must register his or her name, place of business, and all such establishments with the Secretary of Health and Human Services on or before December 31 of each year.
+He or she must also submit, among other information, a listing of all drug or device products manufactured, prepared, propagated, compounded, or processed by him or her for commercial distribution.
 In part 607 (21 CFR part 607), FDA has issued regulations implementing these requirements for manufacturers of human blood and blood products.

-Among other uses, this information assists FDA in its inspections of facilities, and its collection is essential to the overall regulatory scheme designed to ensure the safety of the nation's blood supply.
+Among other uses, this information assists FDA in its inspections of facilities and is essential to the overall regulatory scheme designed to ensure the safety of the Nation's blood supply.
 Form FDA 2830 is used to collect this information.

 FDA estimates the burden of this collection of information based upon information obtained from FDA's Center for Biologics Evaluation and Research's database and FDA experience with the blood establishment registration and product listing requirements.